idvorkin/idvorkin.github.io/_d/siy.md

 imagefeature: https://github.com/idvorkin/blob/raw/master/noun-meditate.png
 ---

 Training Emotional Intelligence through mindfulness.
 Search inside yourself is a meditation training manual for engineers.
 It's also a pun as the author works at google, and built the program internally at Google.
+Joy on demand by the same author, is less engineer focused, and uses joy as a path to medatitive bliss.

-This is a summary of [Search Inside Yourself](http://www.amazon.com/gp/product/B0070XF474/ref=dp-kindle-redirect?ie=UTF8&btkr=1)
+This is a summary of [Search Inside Yourself](http://www.amazon.com/gp/product/B0070XF474/ref=dp-kindle-redirect?ie=UTF8&btkr=1) and Joy on Demand, and the place I learned many of my [emotional health practices](/emotional-health)

 <!-- prettier-ignore-start -->

 <!-- vim-markdown-toc GFM -->

 - [1) What is Emotional Intelligence (EI)?
 How to train it?](#1-what-is-emotional-intelligence-ei-how-to-train-it)